YinHK-gameDev/unity-learn/environment/Terrain/grass.md

 Finally, when you enable the **Billboard** option, the grass images rotate so that they always face the **Camera**.
 This is useful when you want to show a dense field of grass because clumps are two-dimensional, and not visible from the side.
 However, with sparse grass, the rotations of individual clumps might become apparent to the viewer, creating a strange effect.

+### Remove
+To remove a detail, select the detail to remove, click the **Edit Details** button, then select **Remove**.
+When you remove a detail, Unity clears the data that represents the Terrain area on which you scattered that detail.

 ### ref
 https://docs.unity3d.com/Manual/terrain-Grass.html